 Myopia was 3 times higher for children aged 6 years old, 2 times higher in those aged 7 years, and 1.4 times higher in those aged 8 years.
 Although older children (9-13 years) were offered online courses for a longer time each day, the prevalence of myopia was less pronounced.

-Why it matters: The COVID-19 pandemic has impacted health in many ways and although quarantine measures and social distancing are crucial, the study findings suggest the need for careful planning of indoor activities for young children who may be more sensitive to environmental changes.
+Why it matters: The COVID-19 pandemic has impacted health in many ways through quarantine measures and social distancing rules.
+The study findings suggest the need for careful planning of indoor activities for young children, who may be more sensitive to environmental changes.
 Further implications include shaping guidelines on eye health and early intervention to prevent widespread myopia, particularly during quarantine confinement.